brendan-roche/store-inventory/README.md

 For each product you will be required to track:

   - the total units sold
+  - the total units purchased and pending
+  - the total units purchased and received
   - the current stock levels
-  - the number of units to purchase to top up the stock

 Initially each product will start with a stock level of 20 units.
 Every day for one week you will receive a list of orders with quantities to order for each product.